industrial-edge/profinet-io-connector-getting-started/docs/Installation.md

 ## Configure PROFINET IO Connector

-There are two ways how to configure the PROFINET IO Connector:

-1. [Directly in IED](Configuration_IED.md) - using Common Configurator application (newest and preferable way)
+The way how to configure the PROFINET IO Connector using Common Configurator application is described in the following document: [Configuration](Configuration_IED.md).
-2. [In IEM](Configuration_IEM.md) - using PROFINET IO Configuration Files (older and more complicated way)